BigDataIA-Summer2022Team2/Assignment3/README.md

    Path: /src/log/
    ```

-   - no log file inside because I used `.gitignore` to ignore it but you can generate one if you want
+   - no log file inside because I used `.gitignore` to ignore it but it will auto-generate when you run FastAPI.

 5. requirements.txt: All Python modules we need in this assignment